Stuartlab-UCSC/ctwpy/README.md

 Here's a rough visual of the layout of the application, the gene metrics are explored via the table at the bottom.
 ![Alt text](cell_atlas_layout.png)

-This python package manipulates a scanpy object into the ctw format and provides an avenue for uploading a worksheet to the UCSC Cell Atlas.
+This python package manipulates a scanpy object or tsv files into the ctw format and provides an avenue for uploading a worksheet to the UCSC Cell Atlas.

 ### Requirements
 python3.4+[git](https://gist.github.com/derhuerst/1b15ff4652a867391f03), [pip](https://pip.pypa.io/en/stable/installing/), and [virtualenv](https://virtualenv.pypa.io/en/latest/installation/)